 What if a small supplier offers the best electric prices?

 uSwitch previously carried out research to determine whether or not consumers would be reluctant to switch to a small provider.
 We found that just under half of those signed up to a member of the big six - British Gas, EDF, E.ON, npower, ScottishPower and SSE – would contemplate changing to a smaller supplier.

 So have no fear.
-You can compare electricity rates safe in the knowledge that you will be protected should a supplier become unable to provide you with energy.
+You can compare electricity tariffs safe in the knowledge that you will be protected should a supplier become unable to provide you with energy.

-Can uSwitch guarantee that I'll get the best electricity prices?
+Can uSwitch guarantee that I'll get the best energy prices?

 We adhere to Ofgem's Confidence Code, which means we are independent from electricity suppliers and provide a simple way to compare electricity rates, switch provider and find the best price.